edermi/go-tomcat-mgmt-scanner/README.md

 ```
 $ go get -u https://github.com/edermi/go-tomcat-mgmt-scanner
-$ go build # for your current architecture/OS
+$ make # builds for some architectures/platforms and drops binaries to build/

 # or